joshuaedo/ecommerce-engine/README.md

 ## Introduction

-Admin is a standalone CMS (Content Management System) built with Next.js.
-It serves as the administration interface for managing data and settings for e-commerce websites.
+Admin, a fully functional CMS (Content Management System), is built using Next.js.
+This independent application serves as an administrative interface that allows users to manage data and settings for their websites effortlessly.

 ### Frameworks